SGL-UT/gnsstk/swig/sphinx/intro.rst

 **Namespaces:**

-The GNSSTk largely only uses the gnsstk namespace, which is roughly the gnsstk package now.
+The GNSSTk largely only uses the gnsstk namespace, but the python bindings are split into several different subpackages.
+All contents of the subpackages are imported into the top level gnsstk package to rougly imitate the C++ namespace.
-Exceptions include the subpackages created for gnsstk.data and gnsstk.test.

-Note that SWIG build createa a module called gnsstk (gnsstk.py and _gnsstk.so).
-ALl attributes of this module are inported into a single package namespace "gnsstk".
-The subpackages gnsstk.data and gnsstk.test are unique to the python package, and not available on the C++ side.

 **Enumerations:**

 Many classes use enums extensively (see: ObsID), especially in their constructors to specify options.
 These enums are simply wrapped to integer values.
 A enum value can be referred to by ClassName.ValueName.
-Note that the name given to the whole enum is no long used.
+Note that the name given to the whole enum is no longer used.

 **Templates:**